 “Now, these are your information booklets; they will have all the details on the planet, asteroid, or other habitable region of the Universe that you will be seeding for this competition.
 We begin tomorrow morning, so please plan carefully.
 The prize for the winners is on the back; enjoy.”

 “The whole of creation to explore, and this fucking idiot decides to sit behind a desk and hand out pamphlets.”

-“I got a barren ass wandering asteroid.
-No atmosphere, no liquid, just a small pocket in the centre that I can put my genetic material in and pray I actually hit a planet before this competition is over.”
+“I got a barren-ass wandering asteroid.
+No atmosphere, no liquid, just a small pocket in the center that I can put my genetic material in and pray I actually hit a planet before this competition is over.”